A career in healthcare is a great choice. Jobs are available in our community and around the nation!

 Attending a mandatory Group Advising Session is your first step toward attaining a nursing degree.
-For the August 12 session, we are only doing a virtual/online Microsoft Teams meeting.
 Please choose the session(s) applicable to your goal and click on the applicable link below at the time listed.
 Please give yourself time to download and setup the Microsoft Teams app on your computer or device.

 *Dates and times are subject to change; check this page before coming to campus.